-The ideal support would be perfectly level, low resonance and positioned as far away from sources of vibration as possible.
-Yes, that includes your speakers.
+The ideal support is perfectly level, low-resonance and positioned as far away from sources of vibration as possible.
+And that includes your speakers.

-On a hard concrete floor, a floorstanding support will work fine, though such a support will emphasise footfall on a suspended wooden floor.
+On a hard concrete floor a floorstanding support will work fine, though the same support will emphasise footfall on a suspended wooden floor.
 If you have such a floor construction we would recommend investing in a dedicated wall shelf.
 This kind of support avoids the footfall issue totally.
-Just make sure you use proper heavy duty mounting screws and fixings or the consequence could be expensive.
+Just make sure you use proper heavy duty mounting screws and fixings, or the consequence could be expensive.

 Most decks have some sort of isolation built in.
-This could be something like rubber feet at its simplest, going all the way to a fully suspended design.
-The better the isolation, the less fussy the deck will be about the support, but even the most sophisticated designs will perform better with careful placement and a good support.
+At its simplest this could be something like rubber feet, or could go all the way to a fully suspended design.
+The better the isolation, the less fussy the deck will be about its support, but even the most sophisticated designs will perform better with careful placement and a good support.

 How to level a turntable

-Once you’ve got the ideal place to put your record player the next step is to set the deck up properly.
+Once you’ve got the ideal place to put your record player, the next step is to set it up properly.
 This is all about getting the basics right.
-Everything should be level.
-It’s important in order to ensure that the stylus tip sits properly in the record groove.
-Use a small light spirit level to check.
+Everything should be level - it’s important in order to ensure the stylus tip sits properly in the record groove.
+Use a small, light spirit level to check.

 More after the break